mirofrankovic/m-profile-project-01/README.md

 **Main Page:** The main page features the background image of a person who is a creator of this website.
 This sections contains an introduction text and a button to navigate current user to the next section **About** .

 **About:** This section contains another image of a creator with a usefull text describing the bacground and the purpose of creating this website.
+This section is devided in two parts.
+The first part is an image and another part contains a text.

 **Timeline:** In this section I use a timeline creted in HTML and CSS only.
 To keep my website minimalistic, I use Modal collapsed text or pop ups buttons which I will introduce in the next section.
-In this section I am using scroll plugin to keep my website running smoohtly.
+In this section I am using scroll plugin name "read more" to keep my website running smoohtly.
 The scrolling effect will user active by clicking the button in this sections and will navigate the user to another section below.
+I use type effect where user can by hovering on the image find out what emperor is describing this period on my timeline.

-**Political Content:** This sections features two main time period representing the rise and the fall of the Roman Empire.
+**Political Content:** This sections features two main time period representing the "rise" and the "fall" of the Roman Empire.
 I used Bootstrap cards to implemant my images representing each period of time.
-Also, I use Modal pop ups buttons and for more informations I am introducing for user an URL link to each text in Modal pop ups for more informations to relevant websites.
+Also, I use Modal pop ups buttons and for more informations I am introducing for an user an URL link to each text inside Modal pop ups for more informations to relevant websites.
+By clicking "want to see more" the button will navigate the user to the gallery.

 **Gallery:** In this section I had a unique opportunity to find a link where I would be able to show the user almost identical image of real Roman emperors created digitally based on original shapes of their statues.
-I used Modal cards and for each emperor I put an info link with URL link to find out more about their live.
+I used Modal cards and for each emperor I put a link "click here" info link with URL link to find out more about each emperor in that period of time.
 I have used only nine images in this gallery.
 Five emperors called "Good emperors" and 4 emperors "In crissis" althought we know more Roman emperors ruling in third century during this crissis in that time.
+For better visual experience I separated emperors with different color.
+For "Five Goood Emperors" I used amber background image and for emperoros "In crissis" I used ametist color with bacground image.

 **Contact Form:** Finally, once the user has gained knowledge and confidence from the content, they are presented with a simple Contact Form.
 The form is compiled of only the necessary information required to avoid the user losing interest and not making contact.